 Acetazolamide prevents AMS when taken before ascent and can speed recovery if taken after symptoms have developed.
 The drug works by acidifying the blood, which causes an increase in respiration and arterial oxygenation and thus aids acclimatization.
 An effective dose that minimizes the common side effects of increased urination and paresthesias of the fingers and toes is 125 mg every 12 hours, beginning the day before ascent and continuing the first 2 days at altitude, or longer if ascent continues.
 Allergic reactions to acetazolamide are uncommon.
 As a nonantimicrobial sulfonamide, it does not cross-react with antimicrobial sulfonamides.
 However, it is best avoided by people with history of anaphylaxis to any sulfa.
 People with history of severe penicillin allergy have occasionally had allergic reactions to acetazolamide.
 The pediatric dose is 5 mg/kg/day in divided doses, up to 125 mg twice a day.

-Dexamethasone is effective for preventing and treating AMS and HACE, and perhaps HAPE as well.
-Unlike acetazolamide, if the drug is discontinued at altitude before acclimatization, rebound can occur.
+Dexamethasone is effective for preventing and treating AMS and HACE and prevents HAPE as well.
+Unlike acetazolamide, if the drug is discontinued at altitude before acclimatization, mild rebound can occur.
 Acetazolamide is preferable to prevent AMS while ascending, with dexamethasone reserved for treatment, as an adjunct to descent.
 The adult dose is 4 mg every 6 hours.
 An increasing trend is to use dexamethasone for “summit day” on high peaks such as Kilimanjaro and Aconcagua, in order to prevent abrupt altitude illness.

 Nifedipine prevents HAPE and ameliorates it as well.
 For prevention, it is generally reserved for people who are particularly susceptible to the condition.
 The adult dose for prevention or treatment is 30 mg of extended release every 12 hours, or 20 mg every 8 hours.